aatishb/DIYtouchpad/README.md

    Verify & upload the code to the Arduino.

    *If you get a 'problem uploading to board' error message, you may need to tell the Arduino IDE which port your Arduino is connected to (under Tools > Port).
-The exact port will be different depending on your computer set up, it might look something like this.*
+The exact port will be different depending on your computer setup, it might look something like this.*

    ![arduino port](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/arduinoport.png)